yuugiouduele/apis/note2.md

-# Tuning for AImodel with LLVM
+# Tuning for AImodel with LLVM IR

 ```mermaid
 flowchart TD